hyphacoop/two.compost.digital/static/markdown/a-confluence-of-waters.md

 As my technology career evolved with the web, I strived to find the best ways to publish my images online with their metadata.
 But to my dismay, the web was actually evolving in such a way as to de-value publishing and curation methods that would have handled image metadata more appropriately.

-In fact, to this day, many content producers continue to exercise poor metadata habits with images, and these habits — whether learned or ignored — have actually led to much more severe problems as a result.
+In fact, to this day, many content producers continue to exercise poor metadata habits with images, and these habits—whether learned or ignored—have actually led to much more severe problems as a result.
 The serious problems associated with misinformation and disinformation on the web are now widely recognized and widespread.
 In particular, images stripped of their original metadata have been re-contextualized to manipulate emotion and used to polarize viewpoints.

 Yet it can be challenging to write metadata.
 Many people just don’t want to write it, as they often don’t want to take the time to add context and intention to images, and don’t think about what will happen to the metadata once an image gets on the web.
 The technology behind centralized social media photo sharing has deliberately made it difficult to keep metadata attached to images, while at the same time retaining your image collections to keep you further tied to a platform.

 We are still a very long way from mastering what it would mean to be able to formally record the context around the making of an image, as well as the intention with which that image is being shared.
 Though computer vision can produce some interesting demonstrations of image classification, language is very ambiguous and subjective, and artificial intelligence is a long way off from capturing the subtleties of image metadata.

-In general, it can be said that sharing images properly on the web requires a human-centered thoughtfulness — a theory not embraced by advertising revenues.
+In general, it can be said that sharing images properly on the web requires a human-centered thoughtfulness—a theory not embraced by advertising revenues.

 ### ImageSnippets

 Thus I started building ImageSnippets.
 ImageSnippets is a web based system that has now been in development for over 11 years with ideas stretching back almost 20.

 I call ImageSnippets a metadata management system, but it’s designed to be so much more.
 It can be used to curate image collections, and be an interface for images to be linked in interoperable ways to other data on the web using linked data.
 It’s also being used as part of research projects for modeling formalized image descriptions, with descriptions by subject matter experts.
-All of this can be done in such a way that the descriptions can be machine-readable, and thus assembled into image-based knowledge graphs — also known as image graphs — in the process.
+All of this can be done in such a way that the descriptions can be machine-readable, and thus assembled into image-based knowledge graphs—also known as image graphs—in the process.
 In this way, ImageSnippets is also a research tool for knowledge representation.

 Instead of requiring images to be held in centralized data stores, the tool is designed to sit as a layer over the images.
 That means the data can be held anywhere on any server, and the data is openly available and queryable using the SPARQL query language.